Vinskky/PlatformerGame/README.md

  - Destroyable enemies with attack
  - Frame Capped 60 or 30 fps
  - Invincibility frames when player hurt
+ - Implemented GUI (NEW!)
+     - Buttons
+     - Sliders
+     - Check Boxs
+ - Main menu scene (NEW!)
+     - Play button
+     - Continue button
+     - Settings button
+     - Credits button
+     - Exit button
+ - Settings scene (NEW!)
+     - Volume & Fx slider
+     - vSync & Full Screen Mode
+ - Ingame Pause menu scene (NEW!)
+     - Resume button
+     - Settings button
+     - Main menu button
+     - Exit button
+ - Ingame death timer (NEW!)
+ - Updated Fx (NEW!)
+ - Implemented fonts using TTF (NEW!)
+ - Saved game detection (NEW!)
+       WARNING: There's no !save_game.xml! file created.
+It is generated automatically when saved 1rst time.
+If you want to delete your progress, delete
+       "save_game.xml" file in the /Output folder.
+The "DISABLED" state of "Continue" button (in Main Menu) depends on the existance of this file.

 ## Controls